 Nephrotic syndrome is a clinical condition characterized by proteinuria >3.5 g/d, hypoalbuminemia, and edema.
 In contrast to nephritic syndrome, patients can often have normal glomerular filtration rate (GFR) at presentation.
 Normal daily urinary protein excretion is <150 mg (on average 50 mg).
 Damage to the podocytes, which are the epithelial cells responsible for forming the glomerular filtration barrier, leads to urinary loss of plasma proteins.

-In children, minimal change disease (MCD) is the most common cause of nephrotic syndrome, such that it is treated empirically without a renal biopsy.
+In children minimal change disease (MCD) is the most common cause of nephrotic syndrome, such that it is treated empirically without a renal biopsy.
 In adults, the etiology of nephrotic syndrome is more varied and requires a biopsy for diagnosis.
 Focal segmental glomerulosclerosis (FSGS) is the most common cause of nephrotic syndrome in African Americans.
 Primary FSGS routinely presents with nephrotic syndrome, whereas in secondary FSGS the degree of proteinuria is typically less severe.
-Membranous nephropathy is the most common cause of nephrotic syndrome in whites and is usually primary or idiopathic.
+Membranous nephropathy is the most common cause of nephrotic syndrome in white populations and is usually primary or idiopathic.
 Other causes of nephrotic syndrome in adults include MCD, membranoproliferative glomerulonephritis (MPGN), IgA nephropathy, amyloid, and diabetes mellitus.

 Edema often occurs when protein loss is >5 g/d and serum albumin concentration is ≤25 g/L, although variability occurs.
 Two proposed mechanisms exist for the development of volume overload and edema.
 One mechanism—overfill theory—involves a collecting tubule defect leading to a significant impairment of sodium and volume excretion.
 The second mechanism—underfill theory—suggests that the reduction of oncotic pressure from significant hypoalbuminemia leads to the loss of fluid from the intravascular into the extravascular compartment, leading to the activation of the renin-angiotensin-aldosterone system and subsequent sodium and volume retention.